Publish a feature service

 The Texas reservoirs hosted feature layer that you created will be overwritten when new information is available.
 The overwrite process will remove any custom symbology and pop-up settings and restore it to the default settings.
 To avoid changing how the data is displayed in your web maps and apps, you will create a hosted feature layer view in ArcGIS Online and configure its symbology and pop-up settings.
 These will remain the same and display the latest data after the hosted feature layer is overwritten.

-- In the Create View Layer window, in the Layers pane, the TX_reservoirs_recent_(yourname) - points layer is selected by default.
+- On the Create view layer page, in the TX_reservoirs_recent_(yourname) pane, the TX_reservoirs_recent_(yourname) point layer is selected by default.
 Click Next twice.

 - In the Create pane, enter the following: